Webix library offers its own API for working with application cache and browser local storages: permanent cache, per session cache and cookies.

 }

-If the data you'd like to save is a plain JavaScript object, apply Webix serialize() method to it.
+If the data you would like to save is a plain JavaScript object, apply Webix serialize() method to it.

-To retrieve data from a local storage, use the get() method pointing to the name under which you've saved this or that data.
+To retrieve data from the local storage, use the get() method pointing to the name under which you've saved this or that data.

 function restore_state() {